GorkemOrhan/Automated-Online-Exam-System/README.md

 If you encounter issues with one workflow, try using another by manually triggering it from the Actions tab.
 The simplified workflow is recommended for most users as it avoids cache-related errors.

-#### Connecting to Backend
+### Backend Deployment

-Since GitHub Pages only hosts static content, you'll need to deploy your backend separately.
-After deploying your backend:
+Since GitHub Pages only hosts static content, you need to deploy your backend separately:

+1. Choose a hosting platform that supports Python/Flask applications (Render, Railway, Heroku, etc.)
+2. Deploy your backend code to the platform
+3. Configure environment variables and database connections
+4. Run the database initialization script to create the admin user

+### Connecting Frontend to Backend

+After deploying both parts:

 1. Go to your GitHub repository settings
 2. Navigate to Settings > Secrets and variables > Actions
 3. Add a new repository secret:
    - Name: `API_URL`
    - Value: Your backend API URL (e.g., `https://your-backend-api.com/api`)
-4. Trigger a new deployment by pushing a change or manually running the workflow
+4. Trigger a new deployment of your frontend

-For more detailed instructions, see the [GitHub Pages Deployment Guide](docs/github-pages-deployment.md).
+## Admin Access

+The default admin credentials (set in `init_db.py`) are:
+- Email: `admin@example.com`
+- Password: `adminpassword`

+Make sure your backend is properly deployed and the database is initialized before attempting to log in.

 ## Development Roadmap